mavlink/c_uart_interface_example/README.md

 First you can connect via a Telemetry Radio on Telem 1 or 2, or via an FTDI on the Serial 4/5 port (https://pixhawk.org/dev/wiring).

-Now you'll be able to start this port for communcation, and leave the USB port available for viewing prints in the NuttX shell.
+With this you'll be able to start this port for communcation, and leave the USB port available for viewing prints in the NuttX shell.
 You'll use a different port in steps 2 and 3 above.

 On the off-board computer side, the port might now be ```/dev/ttyUSB0```